 Large quantities of bread and ale were produced at Sutton House to sustain the Sadleirs’ household, and leftovers would have been sold to local people, probably from the Cellar.
-The Tudor Kitchen still stands on the East side of the house, originally the service wing.
-Here, servants of all ages would have worked in cramp, hot and unhygienic conditions for long hours cooking and cleaning for the family.
+The Tudor Kitchen still stands on the east side of the house, originally the service wing.
+Here, servants of all ages would have worked in cramped, hot and unhygienic conditions for long hours, cooking and cleaning for the family.
 After a hard day’s work, some servants would even sleep on mats or cots on the kitchen floor.

 The upper crust: